The Eureka Moment

 Farley’s Goes East

 In 2008, Roger’s son Chris and his wife Amy decided they wanted to carry on the Farley’s tradition and bring Community in a Cup to Oakland.
-They took a risk on the fringe neighborhood of Uptown and opened in June of 2009.
-Ten months after opening the café in Oakland, they opened another location in the up-and-coming town of Emeryville and now proudly steward the tradition of creating a human space where people can enjoy great coffee, food and conversation on both side of the Bay.
+They settled in Uptown and opened in June of 2009.

 We serve the best quality coffee and tea because it’s the only way to treat our neighbors!
 Our baristas take great pride in welcoming you with a cup of that special something you crave – we want you to feel like you belong here.